-We returned to a very late breakfast, ravenous as wild Indians, and immediately after our meal set out to examine the Wady Mahawat-a broad, deep, dry ravine, commencing two miles to the south of us, and running up to the westward, being the principal channel of the drainage of the wilderness of Judæa south-east of Beersheba.
+Next we examined the Wady Mahawat-a broad, deep, dry ravine, commencing two miles to the south of us, and running up to the westward, being the principal channel of the drainage of the wilderness of Judæa south-east of Beersheba.
 Though not the deepest, it was the finest gorge we had yet met with, from its width and the bold sweep of many of its turns.
-It is similar in character to the Wady Zuweirah, the same sharp cutting through the old limestone, the same deposition of the posttertiary marl, and the same denudation of this latter.
+It is similar in character to the Wady Zuweirah, the same sharp cutting through the old limestone, the same deposition of the post-tertiary marl, and the same denudation of this latter.
 But since the marl has been washed out there has been a second filling in of an extraordinary character, which is only now in course of denudation.
 There are exposed on the sides of the wady, and chiefly on the south, large masses of bitumen mingled with gravel.
-These overlie a thin stratum of sulphur, which again overlies a thicker stratum of sand, so strongly impregnated with sulphur, that it yields powerful fumes on being sprinkled over a hot coal.
+These overlie a thin stratum of sulphur, which again overlies a thicker stratum of sand, so strongly impregnated with sulphur that it yields powerful fumes on being sprinkled over a hot coal.
 Many great blocks of the bitumen have been washed down the gorge, and lie scattered over the plain below, along with huge boulders, and other traces of tremendous floods.
-The phenomenon commences about half a mile from where the wady opens up on the plain, and may be traced at irregular intervals for nearly a mile further up.
-The bitumen has many small water-worn stones and pebbles embedded in it.
+The phenomenon commences about half a mile from where the wady opens up on the plain, and may be traced at irregular intervals for nearly a mile further up. bitumen has many small water-worn stones and pebbles embedded in it.
 We are at once led to inquire what has been the probable origin of this singular deposit.
-The first solution that suggests itself is that the bitumen and sulphur may have been washed up when
+The first solution that suggests itself is that the bitumen and sulphur may have been washed up when the sea was at this level; the next, that it may have been deposited by a spring on the spot.
+Of the latter we could find no traces, and all appearances are against it.
+Against the former supposition are the objections-first, that the formation is evidently subsequent to the scooping out of the marl, and therefore to the subsidence of the lake; secondly, that the bitumen and sulphur are not deposited as they would have been by a tide or stream, but at most irregular heightssometimes detached, sometimes in masses slightly and irregularly connected with the next fragment by a thinner The layer of sulphurous sand is generally evenly distributed on the old limestone base, the sulphur evenly above it, and the bitumen in variable masses.
+In every way it differs from the ordinary mode of deposit of these substances as we have seen them elsewhere.
+Again, the bitumen, unlike that which we pick up on the shore, is strongly impregnated with sulphur, and yields an overpowering sulphurous odour; above all, it is calcined, and weight and appearance it differs from the bitumen of the shore as coke does from ordinary coal.
+Whether any other chemical action than heat may account for this, I do not say.
+The pebbles and boulders, which are far more numerous near the top than the bottom of the deposit, have probably been simply dropped on the surface by the stream, which must have flowed over the bed for many ages before denuding it, and have gradually penetrated more or less deeply as they lay there.

-1 This species has not been identified at Kew.
+\ This species has not been identified at Kew.